CoppeliaRobotics/simEigen/README.md

 #### In place VS. return a copy

-There are both functions that operate in place (on the current matrix) and functions that return a new matrix, so it is possible to optimize code even further, by avoiding too many memory allocations.
+There are both functions that operate in place (i.e.: on the current matrix) and functions that return a new matrix, so it is possible to optimize code even further, by avoiding too many memory allocations.

 #### Added/changed/removed methods